Cash Balance Retirement Pension Planstr0cko2

 There are four big differences between typical cash balance plans and 401(k) plans:

-- Participation– Participation in typical cash balance plans generally does not rely on the participants contributing a portion of their pay to the plan.
-Conversely, participation in a 401(k) plan does depend on an employee choosing to make a contribution to the plan, whether that is partial or entirely, it depends on the employee.
+Participation in typical cash balance plans generally does not rely on the participants contributing a portion of their pay to the plan.
+Conversely, participation in a 401(k) plan does depend on an employee choosing to make a contribution to the plan, whether that is partially or entirely, it depends on the employee.